Skip to main content

 • If you are an educator interested in collaboration, reflection, and educational equity, the Fall Meeting program is tailored for you.
 This includes classroom teachers, principals, district leaders, higher education, etc.

-Can you tell me more about Home Groups?
+Can you tell me more about Small Groups?

-Specifically, Home Groups at Fall Meeting will support us to:
+Specifically, Small Groups at Fall Meeting will support us to:

 • Examine how our assumptions and beliefs can serve to support some students and hinder the success of others